Res Judicata in Family Law: Why Past Events Can't Be Revisited

 According to the Restatement of the Law 2d, Judgments (1982), Sections 24-25, you must not know or have reason to know that some piece of evidence existed for it to be admissible.
 If consideration of the newly discovered evidence would lead to a different judgment, you may have grounds to request the court to overturn the old judgment.

-If you are seeking legal assistance regarding your family law situation you can contact N.P.
-Weiss and schedule a consultation.
+Understanding Res Judicata is essential for anyone involved in custody modifications, divorce enforcement, or post-decree motions in Northeast Ohio.
+If you are seeking legal assistance regarding your family law situation you can contact our office to schedule a paid consultation.

 This blog was drafted by Eric J. Cherry, an experienced attorney at N.P.
-Weiss Law who practices family and criminal law.
+Weiss Law who focuses his practice in family law.
 For more information about Eric, you can visit his bio page.

 This article is meant to be utilized as a general guideline.
 Nothing in this blog is intended to create an attorney-client relationship or to provide legal advice on which you should rely without talking to your own retained attorney first.
 If you have questions about your particular legal situation, you should contact a legal professional.